artofmayhem/artofmayhem/README.md

 ### Street Art Magazine -
+• This project is a full CRA build using authentication, and form submission on the front end.

 •Technologies used were react, react router, material ui, and a node.js api server that I taught myself and designed.

 https://streetartmagazine.netlify.app